cyang019/retrieve_data/README.md

 # Details of Implementation

-### A high level description of the procedure to process input data
+### A high level description of the input data processing procedure
 1. a parser is created.
 2. for each line of input, its fields corresponding to `CMTE_ID`, `ZIP_CODE`, `TRANSACTION_DT`, `TRANSACTION_AMT`, and `OTHER_ID` are extracted.
 2. If the line is valid (with a non-empty `CMTE_ID`, empty `OTHER_ID` and non-negative `TRANSACTION_AMT`) the data is taken.